StarlangSoftware/TurkishMorphologicalAnalysis-CS/README.md

 The morphological analyzer consists of five main components, namely, a lexicon, a finite state transducer, a rule engine for suffixation, a trie data structure, and a least recently used (LRU) cache.

+In this analyzer, we assume all idiosyncratic information to be encoded in the lexicon.
+While phonologically conditioned allomorphy will be dealt with by the transducer, other types of allomorphy, all exceptional forms to otherwise regular processes, as well as words formed through derivation (except for the few transparently compositional derivational suffixes are considered to be included in the lexicon.

+In our morphological analyzer, finite state transducer is encoded in an xml file.

+To overcome the irregularities and also to accelerate the search for the bareforms, we use a trie data structure in our morphological analyzer, and store all words in our lexicon in that data structure.
+For the regular words, we only store that word in our trie, whereas for irregular words we store both the original form and some prefix of that word.

 For Developers
 ============